dlmacedo/starter-academic/content/authors/admin/_index.md

 https://mila.quebec/en/person/david-macedo

-Authored one book and around fifty articles on Deep Learning published in Top Conferences and Journals.
+Authored one book and around fifty articles on Artificial Intelligence published in Top Conferences and Journals.
 More than a half thousand citations.

 https://scholar.google.com/citations?user=hypWII4AAAAJ&hl=en